fieldtrip/website/tutorial/beamformer.md

 ### Compute lead field

-The next step is to discretize the brain volume into a grid.
+The next step is to discretize the brain volume into a grid (the sourcemodel).
 For each grid point the lead field matrix is calculated.
 It is calculated with respect to a grid with a 1 cm resolution.

 {% include markup/warning %}
 Sensors MLP31 and MLO12 were removed from the data set.
 Thus it is essential to remove these sensors as well when calculating the lead fields.